kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 ## Vendoring the K8s libraries for building a new API server extension

-First create a new go package and use `apieerver-boot init repo --domain <your domain>`.
+First create a new go package and use `apiserver-boot init repo --domain <your domain>`.
 This will vendor the required go libraries from kubernetes and set the initial directory and package structure including the *apiserver* and *controller* binaries responsible for storing and reconciling objects.